 How to dress an INVERTED TRIANGLE Shape

-I was a competitive swimmer in my childhood, aka: pre-puberty (when the hips joined the party), I was as inverted triangle shaped as you got.
+When I was a competitive swimmer in my childhood, aka: pre-puberty (before the hips joined the party), I was as inverted triangle shaped as you got.

 I may have been only ten, but I knew something looked off when I looked in the mirror (why is my head so small?
 Why are my shoulders so big and the rest of me is tiny?)
 However, being ten, I wasn’t quite smart enough to figure out that it was because I WAS A CHILD and SWAM 24/7.
 This is all quite funny now.

 Although I’ve grown up (and have consequentially become an apple, spoon, and hourglass during different life stages), it is still a very personal thing for me to help women who have a negative body image because they are inverted triangles.

 If you loathe your wide shoulders or big bust, YOU’RE THINKING ABOUT IT ALL WRONG.
 Your shoulders and bust are a positive, not a negative.
 In fact, you look incredible, so there are no negatives….only glorious opportunities.
 One of those opportunities is that you can go crazy with what you wear on your bottom half.

 Flamenco skirt?
 Pleated pants?
 HORIZONTAL LINES on a pencil skirt?
 Yup, you can do it all.

 Pretty great, right?
 And this is only the beginning.

 - What an inverted triangle shape actually is (pssst, if you’re not sure, check out this post and take our quiz!)